raki265-official-ai/EXCEL-FUNDAMENTAL-BOOSTER/README.md

-# 📊 PR.
-1 – Fundamental Booster | Excel Project
+# 📊 FUNDAMENTAL BOOSTER | EXCEL PROJECT

 > 🚀 A practical Excel project demonstrating fundamental and intermediate Excel skills using Employee, Sales, and Student datasets.